BenUlcoq/texas_hold_em_simulator/README.md

 Once the application idea was finalised and scoped appropriately, a flow diagram was completed as a starting point for not only figuring out a rudimentary version of the logic and code structure, but also as a proof of concept to ensure that the idea had merit and was achievable.

 From here, the features, functionality and user experience were taken from a concept and blocked out clearly.
-This provided an excellent foundation for nailing down the code structure (see Code Structure).
+This provided an excellent foundation for initial planning of the code structure.
 Test Driven Development techniques were to be observed throughout the development process, and as such the planning needed to reflect this.

 In order to ensure that the development of the application ran smoothly, Trello, a project management application was used.
-Trello allows for individual features to be tracked and to have a checklist of goals for each feature, allowing for an easy way to ensure TDD was being used, and effectively solving the problem of time-management given the short timeframe allowed for development.
+Trello allows for individual user stories to be tracked and to have a checklist of goals for each user story, allowing for an easy way to ensure TDD was being used, and effectively solving the problem of time-management given the short timeframe allowed for development.
 Without Trello, the program could certainly still have been created, but the quality would likely be severely lacking and as such, much harder to build on in the future.

-###  Testing
+The tracking of user stories as an implementation technique allowed for agile development if the initially conceived code structure was found to be ineffective during development.

 ### Code Structure
-The initially connected structure for this particular application was made up of four key components.
+The initially conceived structure for this particular application was made up of four key components.
 These include:

 #### The Application Interface
 * `poker.rb`